He’d seen it all.

 “We have harmonized the curriculums and adjusted them to mutually enhance the value of the degrees,” he explained.
 “To understand the history, indigenous values systems, and cultural practices allows you to better understand current social trends and social problems.
 When I look at collaboration, for me, I see the actualization of how we developed from a good program to a great program.
 We’re right in the core of the Good to Great vision.”

-Among the numerous changes to the degree program, Schwab said one of the most positive changes was the reintegration of Social Work under the umbrella of the School of Nursing and Health Sciences (SNHS).
+Among the numerous changes to the degree program, Schwab said one of the most positive changes was the reintegration of Social Work under the umbrella of the School of Health (SOH).

 “When I look back the last twenty years, we’ve never been as well nested,” he said.
 “We work well together because we have this vision: health is physical, social and mental.
 Our shared definition that health has a physical, social and sociological component—that makes us a good school.”

-Dean of the School of Nursing and Health Sciences Dr. Margaret Hattori-Uchima said not only does Social Work fit within the SNHS but that since its integration, Schwab has made significant contributions to the perpetuation and development of the degree program.
+Dean of the School of Health Dr. Margaret Hattori-Uchima said not only does Social Work fit within the SOH but that since its integration, Schwab has made significant contributions to the perpetuation and development of the degree program.

 “This award is a wonderful testament to the commitment and dedication of Dr. Schwab to our students, university, and island community” she said.
 “He has touched many lives and continues to be a driving force for the social work program and for the profession.
 He is an inspiration to many of us.”